-The Triangle-Square-Circle exit ticket complements a lesson well.
+The Triangle-Square-Circle exit ticket strategy complements a lesson well.

 A triangle has 3 points.
-Therefore, students provide 3 important points that they “took away” from the lesson.
+So students provide three important points that they “took away” from the lesson.

-What concepts or ideas from the lesson are clear for the students?
+What concepts or ideas from the lesson are clear for students?

 Which ideas, actions, or concepts explored during the learning activity do they understand fairly well?